 High Streets Re-imagined, Fathom Futures

-As digital retail moves into the realms of augmented reality and enhanced online experience, Fathom Architects has been researching how this translates into physical high street spaces in urban centres.
+As digital retail moves towards augmented reality and enhanced online experience, Fathom Architects has been researching how this translates into physical high street spaces in urban centres.

 Our belief is that the future of physical retail rests on its ability to create an elevated experience via a highly flexible spatial model capable of hosting display, performance and events.
 An adaptable framework could allow complimentary retail narratives to overlap in the same space over time, with a combination of easily reconfigured physical and digital elements responding to changing footfall and demographics according to the time of day, week or season.